-- Introductory Block, 30 credits.
+- First semester, 30 credits.
 Autumn semester.
-The courses in the introductory block provide essentials for the coming parts of the programme and cover fundamentals of environmental science, business management, economics and technical systems.
+The courses provide essentials for the coming parts of the programme and cover fundamentals of environmental science, business management, economics and technical systems.
 Courses are:

 • Environmental Science and the Anthropocene (5 credits)

 • Conceptualisations of Sustainability (5 credits)

 • Fundamentals of Economics and Economic Evaluation of Environmental Change (5 credits)